Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 - Are the horizontal scrolls vocalized?

-- Are there no ghost elements?
+- Are visible items the only items to be vocalized (no ghost items vocalized)?

 - Are the titles of the activities vocalized?